 Another rumour says that the notch will remain but in a smaller, less intrusive form.
 Apple tipster Jon Prosser recently shared purported iPhone 12 schematics that show this will be achieved by moving the phone's front speaker into the bezel.
 The ambient light and proximity sensors would also be more centrally positioned within the TrueDepth camera system.

 Though one report flies in the face of all these rumours.
 Japanese Apple blog Macotakara (via CNET) quotes an unnamed Chinese supplier as saying the iPhone 12 will have a very similar chassis to the iPhone 11, just with slightly bowed edges.
 As ever with Apple, we'll just have to wait and see...

 The iPhone 12 is said to come in three screen sizes: 5.4-inch, 6.1-inch and 6.7-inch screen.
 All three are rumoured to be OLED, which means that the standard 6.1-inch iPhone 12 will get an upgrade from LCD to OLED.

-What's more, one or more of the high-end models will feature a refresh rate of 120Hz (the iPhone 11 tops out at 60Hz). iPhone leaker @UniverseIce claimed that Apple was discussing the plan with Samsung and LG, the two largest suppliers of smartphone AMOLED displays.
+Initially, Apple tipsters suggested one or more of the high-end models could feature a refresh rate of 120Hz (the iPhone 11 tops out at 60Hz). iPhone leaker @UniverseIce, for example, claimed that Apple was discussing the plan with Samsung and LG, the two largest suppliers of smartphone AMOLED displays.

-We've seen ultra-smooth 120Hz screens on Razer's gaming smartphones (now discontinued) and it would certainly play well with Apple Arcade, the company's Netflix-style gaming platform.
-The Samsung Galaxy S20 - launched in February - has a 120Hz screen too, and Apple won't want to fall behind its arch rival.
-So put this rumour in the 'definitely' category.
+It's a shame, ultra-smooth 120Hz screens would certainly play well with Apple Arcade, the company's Netflix-style gaming platform.
+Surely Apple won't want to fall behind its Android rivals?

 iPhone 12: 8K video